ilovemochi/mochi-test/README.md

 <p>
 This test aims to measure the candidate's technical capabilities and find out if they are in accordance with the developer profile that Mochi is looking for.

-In this project there is a component in **mochi-test\components\shared\form\search-location-input**, your objective is to test this component and its dependencies.
+In this project there is a component in **mochi-test\components\shared\form\search-location-input**, your objective is to test this component and and your hooks.

 </p>